-Product Headers: WMO and AWIPS headers for English and Spanish products are given in the table at the top of the next page.
+Product Headers: WMO and AWIPS headers for English and Spanish products are given in the following table.
 The final numeric digit in each header is assigned on a rotating basis by cyclone number, i.e., WTNT41 KNHC would be used for the first, sixth, and eleventh Atlantic cyclones, while WTNT42 KNHC would be used for the second, seventh, or twelfth cyclones, and so on.